Angular-momentum pairs in spherical systems: applications to the Galactic centre: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for useful comments and suggestions.
 We are grateful to Peter Berczik for providing us with the CPU version of $\phi$-GPU.
-This work was supported by the Science and Technology Facilities Council Grant Number ST/W000903/1, and by a Leverhulme Trust International Professorship Grant (No. LIP-2020-014).
+This work was supported by the Science and Technology Facilities Council grant number ST/W000903/1, and by a Leverhulme Trust International Professorship Grant (No. LIP-2020-014).
 We acknowledge the support of the Science Committee of the Ministry of Education and Science of the Republic of Kazakhstan (Grant No. AP22787256).
 The work of Y.B.G.~was partly supported by a Simons Investigator Award to A.A.~Schekochihin.